Differences Between Data Science and Machine Learning

 Deep Learning

-Deep learning is the main types of machine learning (ML) that uses artificial neural networks with numerous layers (deep neural networks).
+Deep learning is a key type of machine learning (ML) that uses artificial neural networks with multiple layers (deep neural networks).
 This method has demonstrated significant effectiveness in applications such as image identification and natural language processing.
+Enrolling in Data Science Training in Marathahalli can help you gain expertise in deep learning techniques and their real-world applications.

 Bridging the Gap